A new method for collecting floating waste is in use at ports in Scandinavia and the UK.

 In Bergen, Norway, a single, small-size PortBin collected over 12 000 pieces of plastic in six months.
 About 60 per cent of the plastic came from single-use packaging for food and drink, as well as from other items for private consumption.

-The PortBin is delivered in different sizes, ranging from the standard fixed version with a 30-litre container to an XL 1 000-litre version.
-PortBin fixed was the first of several products developed by SpillTech for marine waste collection.
+The PortBin is delivered in different sizes, ranging from the standard tide version with a 30-litre container to an XL 1 000-litre version.
+PortBin tide was the first of several products developed by SpillTech for marine waste collection.
 The company’s goal is to create a diverse “toolbox” for handling waste at ports.

 Public awareness of the problems surrounding plastic waste and ocean waste is at an all-time high.
 Effective measures to handle such waste are only becoming more sought after.